Banfield Charitable Trust provides grants to nonprofit organizations and nonprofit hospices to support their efforts to keep pets and people together.

 - October 31 (for funding decisions made in December)

-MOWAA member pet food distribution grant applications and deadlines are announced by MOWAA when funding is available.
+MOWA member pet food distribution grant applications and deadlines are announced by MOWA when funding is available.
 If you have questions, please call Darlene Schwartz at 503-922-5801.

 Pet Peace of Mind grant applications are reviewed on an on-going basis.